-Then, there are many effective ways you can reduce your emissions before turning to carbon offsetting.
-In the case of fashion, it means:
+Next, there are many effective ways you can reduce your emissions before turning to carbon offsetting.
+In the case of fashion you could:

-- Purchasing ethical fashion that’s locally-made or shipped by sea
+- Purchase ethical fashion that’s locally-made or shipped by sea

-- Washing and drying less, and on less intense settings
+- Wash and dry less, and on less intense settings

 Outside of fashion, it could also involve eating less meat, flying less frequently, making sure your home appliances are energy-efficient, and changing to a green energy provider.
 Also consider switching up your bank and superannuation to companies that don’t fund things like the fossil fuel industry, or one better, support and fund the climate movement.